hannako/CV/README.md

 I am a fanatic fact checker.
 I have overseen 45 episode series, and had the opportunity to be a science consultant on a number of factual series.
 I am methodical and meticulous in my approach.

 ###Languages | Frameworks | Databases
-Ruby, Javascript, JQuery, HTML, CSS
+Ruby, Javascript, JQuery, HTML, CSS.
 SQL, ORM's: datamapper and activerecord